 Hampshire & Isle of Wight Wildlife Trust response to Coronavirus

-Please note that we have also closed all of our car parks and may need to close part/all of some nature reserves to protect the safety of our staff working on site as well as the public.
+We are keeping the situation under review, and so there may still be a need to close part/all of some nature reserves in future to protect the safety of our staff working on site as well as the public.

-Whilst we would advise people to avoid popular footpaths during the warm weather, for those accessing public rights of way as part of their permitted daily exercise, the Government has urged that the Countryside Code is adherred to.
+For those accessing public rights of way, the Government has urged that the Countryside Code is adhered to.
 In addition, they advise that:

-- You maintain a distance of at least two metres from other people
+- You maintain a distance of at least one metre, preferably two metres from other people

 - Hand wash/sanitise after touching any shared surfaces e.g. sites/gates